isomerpages/moe-navalbasesec/_about-us/Our Campus.md

 <img style="width: 100%" height="auto" width="100%" src="/images/camp1.jpg">
 </div>
 <h3>Welcome to Our Home!</h3>
+<p>Our campus provides a welcoming and safe learning and working environment
+for both students and staff.
+It is designed around 3 key concepts of (1) School as a Big Learning Space (2) School in a Garden and (3) School as a Giant Art Gallery.</p>
+<p>Find out more below!</p>
 <p></p>
-<p>NBSS aims to be a caring school for our community to live, work and play
-in, where the human character flourishes.</p>
-<p>The school's Khatib campus is designed around the following three concepts,
-which seek to make the school a welcoming and safe home for both staff and students, as well as an inviting space for partners and visitors for collaboration and learning.</p>
+<p></p>
 <h5>(1) A School as a Big Learning Space</h5>
-<p>As Navalites move around school daily, they have multiple opportunities
+<p>As Navalites move around in school, they have multiple opportunities to
-to learn and find out more about the world.
-From staircases decorated with decals of mathematical formulae, to garden plots with food crops, Navalites are able to learn more about life and the world just by moving around school.</p>
+interact with one another and learn from learning spaces outside of their classrooms, from the Horizon – our school library, to our hydroponics and aquaponics stations and therapeutic garden.</p>
 <h5>(2) A School in a Garden</h5>
-<p>Visitors to NBSS are often struck by the amount of green they see, and
+<p>Through our landscaping and environmental efforts, we have created a variety
-marvel at the meticulously-manicured landscaping.
-We are particularly proud of the variety of green spaces scattered around the school, from our sprawling artificially-turfed Plaza, to the ever-popular Starboard tables.
-Navalites relish being in the airy outdoor spaces and embrace them as much as Singapore has embraced its reputation as a Garden City.</p>
+of green spaces around school, from our sprawling artificially turfed Plaza, to Starboard, a sheltered outdoor self-study and activity area.
+Navalities relish being in the airy outdoor spaces and enjoy social activities or self-study during their recess and lunch breaks, and after school.</p>
 <h5>(3) A School as a Giant Art Gallery</h5>
-<p>The entire school campus has been converted to a large art gallery displaying
+<p>The school acts as a large art gallery displaying artworks created by
-artworks created by students, staff, parents and other stakeholders.
-There are artworks on the walls, floors and ceilings, in waterscapes and landscapes, indoors as well as outdoors and on every floor of the school building.
-The artworks range from individual creations to large-scale collective installations.
-The increasingly rich repertoire of artistic expressions, styles, forms and themes provide a stimulating environment for cross-fertilisation of ideas and for team learning and growth.</p>
+students, staff, parents and other stakeholders.
+There are artworks on the walls along the corridors, staircases, indoors and outdoors, and on every floor of the school building.
+The artworks range from individual creations to larger collective installations.
+The increasingly rich repertoire of artistic expressions, styles, forms and themes provide a stimulating environment for creative expression, conversation and learning.</p>
-<p>The artworks are displayed according to a larger curatorial concept.
-Each
-floor of the school building focuses on a specific ecological stratum that represents an aspect of nature or life.</p>
 <p></p>
 <table style="minWidth: 75px">
 <colgroup>